lufton/esphome-inv-8851/readme.md

 `esptool.exe -p COM1 -b 460800 write_flash 0x0 DTU.bin`

 ## Flashing ESP32 or ESP8266

 You can flash ESP32 or ESP8266 using this component the same way you flash your other ESPHome projects.
 Read [official guides](https://esphome.io/guides/) if you have any questions.

+## Debugging

+If you have data retrival issues consider enabling debugging.
+In order to do so:

+1. Clone this repo locally ```git clone https://github.com/lufton/esphome-inv-8851.git```
+2. Change `secrets.yaml` file accordingly
+3. Flash your device with `...-local.yaml` file that matches your hardware
+4. Check sireal port output, you should see:
+    * Packets sent (`>>> 88 51 ...`) to inverter (should be present in any case)
+    * Packets received (`<<< 88 51 ...`) from inverter (could be missing if there is an issue with communication between inverter and ESP8266/ESP32)
+5. Packets should start with `88 51 ...` (that's why this project and protocol was called `8851`):
+    * If you see incoming packets witch starts with `88 51 ...`, then it means your connection is correct, even though if you don't receive any values from inverter.
+That could mean you have other protocol revision witch could be analized and implemented.
+In this case just [create an issue](https://github.com/lufton/esphome-inv-8851/issues/new/choose) with your findings.
+    * If you see incoming packets witch starts with somesing else, then it means you definetly have an issue with wiring and noise.
+Check connection once again and try to use shorter wires.
+    * If you don't see any incoming packets, then it could mean that there is something wrong with wiring or hardware.
+Check connection once again and make sure hardware you use is working corectly.

 ## Available entities

 ### Sensors

 | ID                                 	| Description                                                                                      	| Unit 	| Res. 	|
 |------------------------------------	|--------------------------------------------------------------------------------------------------	|------	|------	|
 | battery_charge_current             	| Maximum current to charge battery.
 It will start decreasing when battery enter absorption stage. 	| A    	| 0.1  	|